tihana-gray/pands-project/README.md

 I manually downloaded the iris.data file, along with the `iris.names` file (which contains summary descriptions of the columns and class labels), `iris.data` (which contains the full dataset with all 150 samples from the three species), `Index` file (showing the modification dates of the dataset) and `bezdekIris.data` (which also contains the full dataset with all 150 samples from the three species, named after one of the dataset researchers.)

+For this analysis, I used the `iris.data` file.

 **📚 References:**

 - https://archive.ics.uci.edu/dataset/53/iris